kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/damage.md

 Criticals also work in a special way against creatures with Damage Resistance.
 Although they must lose half their Life Points with a single attack to suffer a Critical, the GM should automatically reduce the level of the Critical by half, even without reaching 20.

-If a creature with Damage Resistance receives an Area Attack that covers at least half its body, it receives double the damage.
-Although Area Attacks are most often produced by supernatural means (fireballs, cones of destruction, etc.), the damage from a weapon with a Sweeping Attack sufficiently large enough to cover half the creature’s body is also doubled.
+If a creature with Damage Resistance receives an area attack that covers at least half its body, it receives double the damage.
+Although area attacks are most often produced by supernatural means (fireballs, cones of destruction, etc.), the damage from a weapon with a sweeping attack sufficiently large enough to cover half the creature’s body is also doubled.